loganwright/Polymer/README.md

 }
 ```

 Let's how it would look modeled as an ObjC object.
+(See Swift examples below).

 ####Spotify Models

 #####SpotifyArtist Model

-The first thing we need to do is create our object and make sure it conforms to `GenomeMappableObject` protocol.
+The first thing we need to do is create our object and make sure it conforms to `GenomeObject` protocol.
 Here's how our object looks now.

 `SpotifyArtist.h`